Isaac Stanley-Becker, Reporter - The Washington Post

 Eventually, their message becomes almost universal: Something is horribly broken in a country that allows troubled young men to arm themselves to the teeth and kill innocent people – especially young children.
 Social media explodes, expressing a version of the shock that the first lady, Jill Biden, expressed after the murders in Uvalde – “Stunned.
 Angry.
 Heartbroken.”

 I too am angry and heartbroken.
 But I am not stunned, and I don’t believe anything is broken.
-The truth is that Americans now live within an escalating system of radicalized gun tragedy that […]
+The truth is that Americans now live within an escalating system of radicalized gun tragedy that is […]

 Stephan: Republican governance produces violence and death.
 Could it be made any clearer?
 I know that sounds terribly partisan, but I do assure you it is not.
 It is a statement based on objectively verifiable data.